 A Yiddish proverb reads, "Man plans, God laughs."
 A variation on it advises, "If you want to hear God laugh, tell him you have a plan." ...

-Business advisors and self-help books recommend that we set goals and make plans to succeed in our chosen areas of endeavor.
+Business advisors and self-help books recommend that we set goals and make plans to succeed in our endeavors.
 Why do we not do this to help us overcome sin?
-There is a simple, easily remembered formula we can use to organize and prosecute the battle against our faults and weaknesses.

 Is there such a thing as luck?
 Is the world subject to pure coincidence or blind fate?
 Mike Ford tackles this philosophical subject with the truth of God's Word, concluding that, when it comes to His chosen people, God leaves nothing to chance!